Tore602123/QuizApp/README.md

 - `testAddImage()`: Tests the functionality of adding an image to the database.
 This test simulates the entire flow of selecting an image from a gallery and adding it with a specific name (e.g., "Cat").
 It uses mocked intents to simulate gallery selection and verifies the increment in the image count within the database.
 - `testDeleteImage()`: Confirms the ability to delete an image from the database.
 It simulates the user action of deleting an image named "Cat" and checks if the database's image count decrements accordingly.

-**Testing Steps**:
-- **Add Image Test**:
-  - Observes the initial number of images in the database.
-  - Simulates clicking the add button to trigger the image addition UI.
-  - Mocks an intent for selecting an image and simulates the response from the gallery.
-  - Enters the image name and confirms the addition through the UI.
-  - Observes the number of images post-addition and asserts the expected increase.
-- **Delete Image Test**:
-  - Captures the initial state of the database for reference.
-  - Simulates the user action of deleting a previously added image by interacting with UI elements directly associated with the image (e.g., delete button next to the image’s name).
-  - Confirms the deletion action via the UI and observes the new state of the database.
-  - Verifies that the image count reflects the deletion accurately.

 **Methodology**:
 - Utilizes `Espresso` for UI interactions such as clicking and text entry.
 - Employs `ActivityScenario` to manage and test activity states.
 - Implements intent mocking with `Intents.test()` to control external dependencies like image gallery access.

-**Conclusion**:
-This suite effectively tests critical functionalities of the `DatabaseActivity`, ensuring robustness in the application's ability to manage images.
-Detailed assertions and intent mocking provide a thorough examination of the activity’s response to user inputs and system interactions.

 ### 3. `QuizActivityTest`